 This better than takeout sesame chicken is a marinated chicken stir fry recipe in which the chicken is stir-fried using less oil than the battered and fried version.
 Make it juicy and saucy with a secret ingredient low-sugar sauce that has tons of flavor!

 Is sesame chicken stir fry healthy?

 Takeout sesame chicken is usually coated with batter and deep-fried, then mixed with a sweet sauce to get you addicted.
 With this recipe, you’ll learn how to make an easy marinated chicken stir fry.

 That can be achieved by tenderizing and marinating it in the sauce before stir-frying.
 The simple chicken stir fry marinade is the secret to this delicious sweet and spicy chicken.
 I bet you’ll eventually find this low-calorie recipe more delicious than the fried one.

 Make it a healthy Asian dinner recipe, by doubling the chicken marinade and using the other half to stir-fry vegetables.
 This is an absolute time-saving method that I recommended for my easy recipes like Asian tofu scramble and tofu basil stir fry, too.

 How to tenderize chicken breast with baking soda

 Velvetting is a very easy way to tenderize boneless chicken breasts, especially when you want to stir-fry.
 After a bit of research and trying various techniques from brining to soaking, I found this to be the most effective.

-You will be blown away by the difference it makes to the chicken breast!
+You will be blown away by the difference it makes to chicken breast!

 Clean and chop the chicken breast into 1-1/2 inch cubes.
 For every 250 grams of chicken, add 1 teaspoon of baking soda.

 That’s it!
 Your chicken is now tenderized and ready to be stir-fried, baked, sauteed, or whatever you want to do with it.

 This not only works for stir-fries like the chicken in fried Bee hoon recipe or stir-fried chicken with red rice but also for other forms of cooking boneless, skinless chicken breasts like easy baked chicken breasts.